Jheringa/my-new-project/README.md

 ## Summary

 An AI that creates custom recipes based on the users food preferences.
 The users can fill in a couple simple questions from different categories.
-After that they choose the protein base of the meal this could be Rice, Pasta, Salad etc. The output will be a recipe fitting to these conditions.
+The output will be a recipe fitting to these conditions.
 This will be a fun way to generate personal fitting and "new" recipes every-time.

 ## Background